Bjonze/Public-Cardiac-CT-Dataset/README.md

 ## Supplied processing scripts

 We supply a set of processing scripts, to easy future use of the data.
 They are located in the `scripts` sub-folder.
-To use the scripts, you should change the folder names in the scripts to point where you have unpacked the data.
+To use the scripts, you should change the folder names in the scripts to point to where you have unpacked the data.

 ### `stacom2025_extract_surfaces.py`